jcc10/the-great-spell-deno/README.md

 # the-great-spell-deno
-A deno interperter for the great spell
+A deno interpreter for the great spell